GovReady/GovReady-CMS-API/README.md

 # GovReady API
-The GovReday API.
+The GovReady API.
 It users [Auth0](http://auth0.com) as the user authentication store, and mongo db as the database.

 ## API Documentation